JohnLih/angular2-tutorial-app/README.md

 Converting filter textbox to material design text field and showing client details in popover.
 This covers below angular 2 concepts:
 - How to create custom attribute directives
 - Usage of third party library, like jquery, in directive

+## Step 6
+Fetching project data from dummy api to show use of services, dependency injection and Http service.

+### Step 6.1
+Moving hardcoded project data to project service.
+This covers below angular 2 concepts:
+- Usage of angular 2 service
+- How dependency injection works